New & Noteworthy

 Overview of MODFLOW-LGR

-A new version of MODFLOW, called MODFLOW-LGR (for Local Grid Refinement) was developed (Mehl and Hill, 2005) to support the use of locally refined grids to simulate groundwater flow.
+A version of MODFLOW, called MODFLOW-LGR (for Local Grid Refinement) was developed (Mehl and Hill, 2005) to support the use of locally refined grids to simulate groundwater flow.
 MODFLOW-LGR allows smaller parts of a larger model domain to be refined without refining the entire model.
 Mehl and Hill (2007) expanded the original scope of MODFLOW-LGR to include multiple areas of refinement within a single model domain.
 Mehl and Hill (2010) allows rivers simulated with the Streamflow-Routing Process (SFR) to be routed through locally refined grids.
 The current version (2013) couples grids using the ghost-node method rather than the shared node method (Mehl and Hill, 2013).
 MODFLOW-LGR is integrated in the new MODFLOW-OWHM version of MODFLOW.
 Local grid refinement functionality is also available through MODFLOW-USG.

 MODFLOW-LGR Information and Downloads